Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Child Support Modifications

 Successfully obtaining a modification for a child support order is by no means an easy task.
 If you or someone you know is interested in pursuing a child support modification or wish to contest one, consult Horak Law.
 Family law attorney Matthew Horak and his accompanying legal team can assist you throughout every phase of the process.
-We can lay out the groundwork for you, that way you can rest assured no stone is uncovered when it comes to protecting your interests.
+We can lay out the groundwork for you; that way, you can rest assured no stone is uncovered when it comes to protecting your interests.

-Texas Laws for Child Support Modification
+What Are Texas Laws for Child Support Modification?

-The State of Texas permits either party, whether they are the custodial or noncustodial parent, affected by a child support order to petition the court for modifications if they meet the criteria highlighted under Texas law.
-According to the Texas Family Code Section 156.401, a child support order can be modified if the petitioner meets one of the following requirements.
+The State of Texas permits either party, whether the custodial or noncustodial parent, affected by a child support order to petition the court for modifications if they meet the criteria highlighted under Texas law.
+According to Texas Family Code Section 156.401, a child support order can be modified if the petitioner meets one of the following requirements.

-• Three years have passed since the order was rendered or last modified and the monthly awarded amount differs by either 20 percent or $100 from the amount that would normally be granted in accordance with Texas’s child support laws
+• Three years have passed since the order was rendered or last modified, and the monthly awarded amount differs by either 20 percent or $100 from the amount that would normally be granted in accordance with Texas’s child support laws.

-Reasons for a Child Support Modification
+What Are Some Common Reasons for a Child Support Modification?

 The guidelines for child support modifications under the Texas Family Code are arguably vague.
 Many factors can “materially and substantially change” a person’s circumstances, so how does the court discern when modification is appropriate or not?
 The answer is that the outcome of a modification hearing will depend on the grounds the petition is filed under, the dynamic between parents, the petitioner’s past with the child, and other factors.